chai-bender/swdatapad/README.md

 # swdatapad

 Description:
- -A simple and fast source of Star Wars lore and identification created using web API's.The purpose of this page is to help those who want to find more information about a certain character, planet, or starship.
+ -A simple and fast source of Star Wars lore and identification created using web API's.
+The purpose of this page is to help those who want to find more information about a certain character, planet, or starship.
 This page can be used for research on a certain subject or just to quickly fact-check your knowledge.

 Usage:
  In order to use the datapad you simply need to click on one of the three buttons (Characters, Planets, or Starships),Once a button is pressed the information for that button will appear below!
 If "See Gif" is clicked on then a gif relating to the character, planet or startship will be shown!
+Use the holocron button to leave us a review of the site!

 Credit: